-The Child Welfare League of America (CWLA) is the oldest and largest association of child welfare agencies in the country.
+The Child Welfare League of America (CWLA), the oldest and largest association of child welfare agencies in the country will celebrate its 100th birthday in 2020.
 While not established until 1920, the idea and impetus for a coalition of child welfare advocates began in 1909 when President Theodore Roosevelt called for the first White House Conference on children.
-The meeting was attended by a number of child and family-serving agencies that focused on the wellbeing of children, especially those who were forced to work in factories at very low wages just to support their families.
-Many children at that time were also orphaned due to poor health conditions in the U.S. As a result of the White House Conference, 68 agencies banded together to advocate for the wellbeing and safety of our nation’s children and CWLA was established.
-Today, CWLA is a powerful coalition of hundreds of private and public agencies and individuals concerned about vulnerable children and families.
-Our expertise, leadership and innovation on policies, practices, and programs help improve the lives of millions of children in all 50 states, U.S. Territories, and surrounding countries.
-Our publications and training curricular are sold in 21 countries outside of the US.
+The meeting was attended by a number of child and family-serving agencies that focused on the well-being of children, especially those who were forced to work in factories at very low wages just to support their families.
+Many children at that time were also orphaned due to poor health conditions in the U.S. As a result of the White House Conference, 68 agencies banded together to advocate for the well-being and safety of our nation’s children and CWLA was established.
+Today, CWLA is a powerful coalition of hundreds of private and public agencies serving children and families who are vulnerable.
+CWLA’s expertise, leadership and innovation on policies, practices, and programs help improve the lives of millions of children in all 50 states, U.S. Territories, and surrounding countries.

 What makes CWLA unique?

 CWLA is an association of public-sector and private-sector child welfare agencies and individuals from across the country.
 We are differentiated from other organizations by our long-standing history of developing and promoting best practice standards and our intentional focus on effectively leveraging the public-private partnerships in our field.
 We work together with our member agencies to advocate for public policy on behalf of children and families and to promote practice excellence.